crkn-rcdr/Digital-Preservation/README.md

 `tdr-replicationwork` is a metadata-driven planner that ensures repository consistency by comparing verification state across repositories.
 It assumes CouchDB correctness by design and therefore requires deliberate metadata intervention after catastrophic storage failures.

-After tdr-replicationwork is completed the AIPs are filtered by the "replicate" CouchDB view, which acts as a queue for the tdr-swiftreplicate script:
+After `tdr-replicationwork` is completed, the AIPs are filtered by the "replicate" CouchDB view, which acts as a queue for the `tdr-swiftreplicate` script:

 ```
 function(doc) {